Irish PM says Brexit issues remain, EU sources report 'standstill'

 Earlier, reports of a possible collapse in negotiations to produce a Brexit deal that could be approved by a summit of EU leaders in Brussels on Thursday and Friday hit sterling and stocks in London.

-The EU may hold an emergency summit later in October to either approve a deal, grant an extension or make last preparations for a chaotic split.
+The EU may hold an emergency summit later in October to either approve a deal, grant an extension or make final preparations for a chaotic split.

 Britain’s Brexit minister Steve Barclay said he would not accept a Brexit delay beyond Oct.
 31, even if it was only used to tie up the necessary legal requirements of an agreement.